-Every curacy is different, so each curate and their Training Incumbent (TI) is asked to work together to create an individual Ministry Agreement.
-A template for this agreement can be found in Appendix 1.
-The key is to engage in honest and open conversations, to clearly express and explore mutual expectations, and to begin to understand one another's gifts, characters, and working styles.
+Every curacy is different and so we ask every curate and TI to work out an individual ministry agreement.
+A template ministry agreement is included in appendix 1.
+The key is to have honest and open conversations, to name and think through expectations on all sides, and to begin to understand one another's gifts and characters.